India retains Category 1 status under FAA's aviation safety assessment prog; to help boost domestic airlines' intl expansion | Business

 ''India's Category 1 determination has come at a time when Indian aviation is on a high growth trajectory and air carriers in India have major capacity induction and expansion plans.
 Air carriers of Category 1 countries are permitted to operate/ expand their services to destinations in the US and codeshare with US air carriers,'' the statement said.

-Domestic carriers, especially Air India and India, have ambitious plans for operations on international routes, including the US.
+Domestic carriers, especially Air India and IndiGo, have ambitious plans for operations on international routes, including the US.

 According to the statement, FAA said that DGCA has demonstrated a commitment towards ensuring an effective safety oversight of India's aviation system and appreciated the positive manner in which DGCA has worked with them.